La Madeleine logo

 Pros

-The low-end initial franchise fee is $0, which is well below what's common in Food & Beverage and lowers the up-front cash needed to secure a unit.
+The initial franchise fee low range is $0, well below what's typical in Food & Beverage, which reduces your upfront cash needed to buy into the system.

 Cons